 The Difference Between Greenware and Bisque in Pottery?

-Greenware is clay that has been shaped into an object but that has not yet been fired.
+Greenware is clay that has been shaped into an object but has not yet been fired.
 Bisque is greenware that has gone through the first bisque firing.

-Regardless of how dry greenware becomes, it can still be transformed back into soft clay by introducing it back to water.
+Regardless of how dry greenware becomes, it can still be transformed back into soft clay by introducing it back to into water.
 It is absorbent and will readily lose its fashioned shape if it is made wet again.

 By contrast, during a bisque firing, the clay undergoes chemical changes that alter its composition forever.
 Once clay has been fired and become ceramic, it is hard and no longer workable.

 Greenware may look and feel completely dry, once it has reached the bone dry stage.
 However, even when bone dry, it will still contain some moisture and there is still some water content that is chemically bonded to the clay particles.